 - In addition, if the candidate has received a prior psychological evaluation and/or an evaluation from clinical pastoral education, the candidate is expected to inform the registrar about these evaluations and how to access them.
 If an action report has previously been filed, this should be made known as well.

 - The registrar will notify the candidate of upcoming testing dates.
 These are typically scheduled four times a year.
 Upon reserving a spot for testing the candidate will receive a Personal Data Inventory to be completed and returned on the day of testing.
 This form should be typed to ensure that it is legible.

 - Testing will be conducted at St. Matthew’s United Methodist Church, 600 Walker Rd, Wayne, PA 19087.
 If St. Matthew’s is unavailable, the candidate will be informed of the alternative location.
 The candidate will need to allow three to four hours to complete the testing.
 The candidate should plan to arrive at least 15 minutes before the announced time for testing.

 - On the day of testing, the candidate will schedule an appointment for his or her interview with the Ministerial Assessment Specialists.
 Candidate should bring his or her calendar on the day of testing to facilitate this scheduling.

-- Following the interview with the candidate, Drs.
-Richardson and Cooke will send their report to the candidate’s DCOM chairperson (or other DCOM representative trained in the process), with a summary report being sent to the candidate.
+- Following the interview with the candidate, Dr. Richardson will send their report to the candidate’s DCOM chairperson (or other DCOM representative trained in the process), with a summary report being sent to the candidate.
 The report will take four to six weeks after the interview to complete, so the candidate and DCOM should plan accordingly.

 - If the candidate has questions about their report results, or there are major factual errors in the report, they should contact the Psychological Assessment Registrar.
 This procedure applies only to questions a candidate may have about the meaning of the report, or correction of major factual errors in the report.